thomasrebele/latex-autosplit/README.md

 ## Features

-- splitting latex files based on environments
+- splitting latex files based on sections or environments
-- `\input{other-file}`
+- supports including other files with `\input{other-file}`
-- detecting changes
+- recompile only changed parts

 ## Example